Ask a doctor about a prescription for ENALAPRIL/ HYDROCHLOROTHIAZIDE PENSA 20/12.5 mg TABLETS

 Blood and lymphatic system disorders:

-Uncommon: decrease in red blood cells (cells that carry oxygen).
+Uncommon: decrease in red blood cells (cells that carry oxygen in the blood).

-Rare: reduction of a type of white blood cell (neutrophils), decrease in hemoglobin (protein in red blood cells that carries oxygen), decrease in platelets in the blood, decrease in hematocrit (proportion of red blood cells in the blood), decrease in white blood cells, depression of the bone marrow (decrease in the body's ability to form blood cells), inflammation of lymph nodes, immune system diseases.
+Rare: reduction of a type of white blood cell (neutrophils), decrease in hemoglobin (protein in red blood cells that carries oxygen), decrease in platelet count, decrease in hematocrit (proportion of red blood cells in the blood), decrease in white blood cell count, bone marrow depression (decrease in the body's ability to form blood cells), lymph node inflammation, immune system diseases.

 Endocrine disorders: